hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

 > - [Cedric's Multiplayer Network Compendium](https://cedric-neukirchen.net/docs/category/multiplayer-network-compendium/)

-> [!abstract] YouTube channels
+> [!abstract] Recommended YouTube channels
 > - [Mathew Wadstein](https://www.youtube.com/@MathewWadsteinTutorials)
 > - [Ryan Laley](https://www.youtube.com/@RyanLaley)

-> [!warning] YouTube warning
+> > [!warning] YouTube warning
+> >
-> Sadly, a lot of UE YouTube content about programming (and mostly for BP) shows wrong/bad ways to program or use UE features. <br> If you want to keep using YouTube as your main learning tool (not recommended), please try to understand *why* a youtuber tells you something, and don't follow him like a sheep :).
+> > Sadly, a lot of UE YouTube content about programming (and mostly for BP) shows wrong/bad ways to program or use UE features. <br> If you want to keep using YouTube as your main learning tool (not recommended), please try to understand *why* a youtuber tells you something, and don't follow him like a sheep 🧠.